 EC: EZPanel PC HMI

 Hardware - HMI, operator interface, thin-client: The new EZPanel PC HMI combines the easy to use EZTouch software known for its reliability and universal connectivity to all PLCs, with a compact and powerful Windows 7 Fanless Industrial Panel Computer.
-This is a Control Engineering 2014 Engineers’ Choice finalist.
+This is a Control Engineering 2014 Engineers’ Choice award winner.

 From the creators of the award winning EZTouch, the new EZPanel PC HMI combines the easy to use EZTouch software known for its reliability and universal connectivity to all PLCs, with a powerful Windows 7 Fanless Industrial Panel Computer.
 The new EZAutomation Panel PC, equipped with an Intel Atom E640 1 GHz processor with 1 GB DDR RAM, takes Panel PCs to a new level.